 The Australian Academy of Technological Sciences and Engineering (ATSE) is a Learned Academy of independent, non-political experts helping Australians understand and use technology to solve complex problems.
-Bringing together 900 of Australia's leading thinkers in applied science, technology and engineering.
+Bringing together over 900 of Australia's leading thinkers in applied science, technology and engineering.
 ATSE provides impartial, practical and evidence-based advice on how to achieve sustainable solutions and advance prosperity.

-Attached is a submission ATSE prepared in response to the concurrent inquiry by the Parliament of Australia's Select Committee on PFAS (per and polyfluoroalkyl substances).
-Aspects of ATSE's submission are also relevant to the current consultation by the National Health and Medical Research Council (NHMRC).
+Attached is a submission ATSE prepared in responSBMse to the concurrent inquiry by the Parliament of Australia's Select Committee on PFAS (per and polyfluoroalkyl substances), which discusses similar issues as the Parliament of New South Wales' Select Committee on PFAS Contamination in Waterways and Drinking Water Supplies Throughout New South Wales.